-Learning - Wendering is final.

-JEWELLERY

-GIRLS

-A watch and one small ring are permitted

-Girls may wear up to two sleepers or studs in

-each ear lobe

-No other piercings or earrings are permitted

-Necklaces and religious symbols are to be worn under the uniform and should not be visible
+- A watch and one small ring are permitted - Girls may wear up to two sleepers or studs in each ear lobe - No other piercings or earrings are permitted - Necklaces and religious symbols are to be worn under the uniform and should not be visible

-INFORMATION FOR PARENTS AND STUDENTS Absence Entering parent approval for an unexplained absence: In the My News section of the Compass home screen, look for the notice; Attendance: Attendance note required.
+Information for parents and students Absence Entering parent approval for an unexplained absence: In the My News section of the Compass home screen, look for the notice; Attendance: Attendance note required.
 Click on the link just below the notice.
-The unexplained attendance tab then opens: Tick the boxes on the left side to select each attendance requiring approval Press the Explain with Note Approval button The Attendance note editor window opens: Select a reason for the absence Enter a brief description of the absence Press Save Absence from assessment Follow the procedures in the Assessment Handbook Accident or illness at school Report to the office.
+The unexplained attendance tab then opens: Tick the boxes on the left side to select each attendance requiring approval Press the Explain with Note Approval button The Attendance note editor window opens: Select a reason for the absence Enter a brief description of the absence Absence from assessment Follow the procedures in the Assessment Handbook Accident or illness at school Report to the office.
 Minor injuries are treated at school.
 Staff will contact parents/carers if students are to leave school.
 After school detention After school detentions are held in C22 On Tuesday from 3.10 - 4.10pm and on Friday from 3.10 - 4.40pm.
 Both the student and parent will receive an email when a detention is issued.
-Students who do not attend a Friday detention will not return to class until contact has been made with a parent/carer Attendance For 5 or more days of leave, parents/carers are to complete an exemption application for extended leave form (A1).
-Banned substances Email completed forms to info@holyspiritlakemba.catholic.edu.au Smoking/vaping or the possession of cigarettes/vape(s) will result in suspension.
-Bullying See the Anti Bullying Policy on the College website Chewing Gum Results in a caution being issued College Newsletter Posted on Compass and available on the College website Counselling Students (and their parents) can request an appointment with the School Counsellor through their Wellbeing Coordinator Early Departure A Parent/carer communicates this through a written note or email.
-The student is to have this approved by their Wellbeing Coordinator before signing out at the office.
+Students who do not attend a Friday detention will not return to class until contact has been made with a parent/carer Attendance exemption For 5 or more days of leave, parents/carers are to complete an Application for extended leave form (A1).
+Email completed forms to info@holyspiritlakemba.catholic.edu.au Banned substances Smoking/vaping or the possession of cigarettes/vape(s) will result in suspension.
+Bullying See the Anti Bullying Policy on the College website Chewing Gum Results in a caution being issued College Newsletter Posted on Compass and also available on the College website Counselling Students (and their parents) can request an appointment with the School Counsellor through their Leader of Wellbeing Early Departure A parent/carer communicates this through a written note or email.
+The student is to have this approved by their Leader of Wellbeing before signing out through the College office.
 If the parent cannot collect their child, permission to make their own way home must be in the written communication.
-The College cannot be held responsible for the loss or damages of electronic items at school.
-Acceptable use of technology agreement See the Hands-Off Policy on the College website.
-Sign in through the Compass kiosk and take the receipt to your teacher.
-Repeated late arrivals will accumulate to letters home and detentions.
-See your Wellbeing Coordinator to request a locker.
-Supply your own padlock.
-Order a new card through the Compass settings tab.
-Cost \$10 Complete the appropriate paperwork available through the office.
-Action Plan to supplied annually.
-See the Mobile phone/devices Policy.
-Possession of knives, weapons (including replica weapons) laser pointers, alcohol or illegal drugs will result in a suspension.
-The buying, swapping or selling of items on school groaunds is not permitted.
-College expectations apply whenever the College uniform is worn.
+Electronic devices The College cannot be held responsible for the loss or damage of electronic items at school.
+Acceptable use of technology agreement Hands Off Policy See the Hands Off Policy on the College website Late arrival Sign in through the Compass Kiosk and take your receipt to your teacher.
+Repeated late arrivals will accumulate to a detention

+Lockers See your Leader of Wellbeing to request a locker.
+Supply your own padlock Lost Compass Card Order a new card through the Compass settings tab.
+Cost \$10 Medication/ Medical plans Complete the appropriate paperwork available through the office.
+Action Plan to be supplied annually.
+Mobile Phones Check Mobile Phone policy Prohibited Items Possession of knives, weapons (including replica weapons), laser pointers, alcohol or illegal drugs will result in suspension.
+Trading at school The buying, swapping or selling of items on school grounds is not permitted, Travel College expectations apply whenever the College uniform is worn.
 This includes travel to and from the College.